MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### Generic OAuth 2

-The settings shown can be used with any generic OAuth2 identity provider that has similar expectations as Azure Active Directory provider, particularly AADv2.
+You use the settings shown to configure any generic OAuth2 identity provider that has similar expectations as Azure Active Directory provider, particularly AADv2.
 You have a limited number of properties because the query strings and request body payloads are fixed.
 For the values you enter, you can see how parameters to the various URls, query strings, and bodies are in curly braces {}.

 [!INCLUDE [generic-oauth2-settings](~/includes/authentication/auth-generic-oauth2-settings.md)]